Chocolate Guide

 Listen

-When you break a piece off a bar or bite into a filled chocolate, what sound does it make?
+When you break a piece off a bar or bite into a filled chocolate, an uncoated truffle or a cluster, what sound does it make?

 Feel

-When you slice into Chocolate Charcuterie or bite into a truffle is it smooth and silky?
+When you slice into Chocolate Charcuterie or bite into a truffle or bar is it smooth and silky?
 Studded with nuts and other textures?

 Touch